-The a brush with history public art program was developed to help revitalize Ottawa’s downtown and create a cultural attraction for tourists and residents of the community.
+A brush with history public art program was developed to help revitalize Ottawa’s downtown and create a cultural attraction for tourists and residents of the community.
 The program is sponsored by the Ottawa Visitors Center and overseen by a committee of citizens devoted to public arts.
-Made possible by a grant through the National Endowment for the Arts and vetted by the Chicago Art Institute, the Brush With History committee has been committed to quality and excellence since the programs inception.
+Made possible by a grant through the National Endowment for the Arts and vetted by the Chicago Art Institute, the Brush with History committee has been committed to quality and excellence since the program’s inception.
 Organized in 1993 the first mural became a reality in 2002.
-To date, eight murals have been completed with a new project scheduled for 2019.
+To date, ten murals have been completed.

 Please note: The Ottawa Visitor’s Center does not provide transportation.
 Hop-on Guides provided for your bus or van.
 Walking tours degree of difficulty-EASY.
 Our $25 fee is on a per-tour basis, regardless of the size of your group.
 Must be arranged in advance by selecting the “Group Tour” request form at the top of this page.
 Length of tour 30-45 min.